 5.4.
 Acquirer reserves the right to charge Merchant reasonable fees and reimbursement on account of excessive Customer’s inquiries, customer-related issues, refunds or Chargebacks.

 5.5.
-Merchant agrees to pay PAYNETICS the amount of any fees, charges, fined or penalties assessed against PAYNETICS by any Card Association or Issuer for Merchant’s violation of the by-laws, rules, regulations, guidelines, policy statements or threshold requirements of the Card Associations’ Monitoring Programs.
+Merchant agrees to pay PAYNETICS the amount of any fees, charges, fines or penalties assessed against PAYNETICS by any Card Association or Issuer for Merchant’s violation of the by-laws, rules, regulations, guidelines, policy statements or threshold requirements of the Card Associations’ Monitoring Programs.

 5.6.
 Card Associations monitor and assess on a monthly basis the ratio of fraud reported transactions received by an Acquirer to determine disproportionate fraud-to-sale ratios.
 In case PAYNETICS is fined by the Card Associations, merchant will be fined proportionally for the disproportionate fraud volume contributed to PAYNETICS portfolio.

 5.7.
 Merchant shall pay Acquirer for any other services provided to Merchant by Acquirer and for all other fees, including, but not limited to monthly service fees, Chargebacks and set-up fees provided for in this Agreement, as shown in Schedule/Appendix 1 to the Agreement.

 6.1.
 It is understood that PAYNETICS may require to establish a Merchant Reserve Account at any financial institution designated by PAYNETICS for all future indebtedness of Merchant to PAYNETICS that may arise out of or relate to the obligations of the Merchant under the Agreement or the present GTC, including, but not limited to, chargebacks and fees, in such amount as PAYNETICS may determine in its sole discretion.
 Merchant Reserve Account will be funded by deduction from payments due to Merchant or charge against Merchant Settlement Account or against any of Merchant’s accounts at PAYNETICS.
 The amount of Merchant Reserve Account is determined in the Agreement and PAYNETICS reserves the right to review this amount from time to time.